 Flower Deliveries—The Flower Guild prepares vases of flowers for Pastoral Care Members to deliver to those who are homebound, in the hospital, or otherwise need our care and concern.

-Home/Nursing Home Visitation—Visits are conducted by the Rector and Pastoral Care members to offer support and encouragement.
+Home/Nursing Home Visitation—Visits and calls are conducted by the Rector and Pastoral Care members to offer support and encouragement.
 To request a visit, contact the church office.

 Meal Ministry/Care Calendar—Meal Teams share the responsibility for preparing and delivering meals to those in need.
 For long-term illnesses, an on-line care calendar is utilized.

-Memorial Services Ministry— A team of folks prepare a reception with food and refreshments for funerals/memorial services.
+Memorial Services Ministry— A team prepares a reception with food and refreshments for funerals/memorial services.

 New Baby Welcome—New Baby Signs are placed in the yards of homes with new babies.
 Episcopal/faith based gift baskets are also prepared for all new babies.

 Prayer Shawl/Baby Blanket Ministry—Prayer Shawl members prepare prayer shawls and baby blankets.
-Contact Bonita Harrelson for the meeting schedule.
 Shawls are blessed and then kept in Mother Mary’s office.
 Contact the church office to obtain one.

 Transportation—Available and arranged as needed.